Vamadeva

 Vamadeva (वामदेव) is a rishi (sage) in Hindu literature.
 He is credited as the author of Mandala 4 of the Rigveda.
 He is mentioned prominently in the Upanishads as well, particularly the Brihadaranyaka and the Aitareya.
 He is described to be the son of a sage named Gotama and the brother of Nodhasa, who is also associated with hymns in the Rigveda.
-According to the orientalist Pargiter, Vamadeva is the father of Brihaduktha, and belongs to the lineage of Sage Angiras.
+Vamadeva is the father of Brihaduktha, and belongs to the lineage of Sage Angiras.

 Etymology

-Vamadeva is probably a bahuvrihi (Sanskrit compound) which means "he whose God is beautiful".
+Vamadeva is a bahuvrihi (Sanskrit compound) which means "he whose God (deva, देव) is beautiful (vāma, वाम)".